 CS 321: Software Engineering

-Email course staff only for logistical issues such as meeting outside of office hours, missing lecture, grading disputes, medical situations, etc. All other questions should be posted to the Blackboard forum.
+Email course staff only for logistical issues such as meeting outside of office hours, missing lecture, grading disputes, medical situations, etc. All other questions should be brought up in class, office hours, or Piazza.

-BlackBoard is used for discussions, project submissions, and to post grades.
+BlackBoard is used for project submissions and to post grades.

 ||Katherine (Raven) Russell